kristinezheng/Green-Machine/README.md

 # Green-Machine
 HackMIT 2021: Sustainability Track with Duha Syar, Pamela Stark, and Kristine Zheng

-This GUI will measure shower time and cost and inform about other sustainability measures.
+This Python GUI will measure shower time and cost and inform about other sustainability measures.

 Install all requirements
 '''